verghost/vlc-lua-docs/m/dialog/index.md

 ----
 # Modifying Widgets
-Widget objects have their own methods which can modify widgets already on the dialog.
+Widget objects have their own methods thatcan get and modify their data.
+The methods that are available differ depending on the widget type.

 ----
 ## `widget:get_text()`